espressif/vscode-esp-idf-web-extension/README.md

 Run `yarn package` to generate the `esp-idf-web-extension.vsix` installer to install in Codespaces, Visual Studio Code or other compatibles IDEs.

-Run `yarn run-in-browser` to start a Chromium browser with Visual Studio Code running the extension.
+Run `yarn run-in-browser <path-to-idf-project>` to start a Chromium browser with Visual Studio Code running the extension.
 (This environment does not provide a usable terminal).

 You can also side load it into `vscode.dev` by following this [documentation](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-vscode.dev).